Brand identity

 Body

-DM Sans for interfaces, product copy, navigation, and supporting content.
+DM Sans for interfaces, navigation, product copy, and supporting content.
+Serif is used selectively, not as a blanket style.

 Use whitespace as structure, not decoration.

-Keep borders soft, layouts balanced, and interaction states subtle.
+Keep borders soft, layouts balanced, and accents restrained.

 Show technical depth through precision, not visual complexity.